RobinsonCW/BeerAnalysis/src/exploratory_data_analysis/chance/Exploratory_Data_Analysis.md

 <!-- end list -->

-  - The ABV and IBU columns have missing values
+  - The ABV and IBU columns have NA values

+  - The Style column as blank values

   - 62 for ABV